Top Menu

 Bedroom

-Back on the other side of this big room, they arranged these furnishings in something that resembles a dining room, or office?
+On the other side of this big room, they arranged these furnishings to resemble a dining room or an office.

 office